lmsylvest/lmsylvest/README.md

 ### Hi there 👋
+I am passionate about applying my GIS and data science skills to address real-world challenges and opportunities in various domains and industries.

 <!--
 **lmsylvest/lmsylvest** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.